3b3al-MV/PIT-source-codes-for-ASIC-projects/README.md

 ## Usage

-Explain how to use the PIT design in a Verilog project.
-Provide instructions for instantiating the `pit_top` module and connecting its inputs and outputs.
+To use the PIT design, instantiate the `pit_top` module in your Verilog project and connect the appropriate inputs and outputs according to your system requirements.

 ## Parameters

 - `COUNT_SIZE`: Main counter size.
 (Default: 16)
 - `NO_PRESCALE`: Set to 1 to disable prescaler functionality.
 (Default: 0)
-- Other parameters and their descriptions.

 ## License